deArrudal/fatec-data-structure-exercises-java/README.md

 A repository containing all exercises developed during the Data Structure course.
 All the reference material can be found in ["Data Structure [Portuguese]"](https://www.leandrocolevati.com.br/materiais?disciplina=4716-003).
 Alternatively, a brief summary of the topics can be found in ["What is Data Structure [English]"](https://www.geeksforgeeks.org/what-is-data-structure-types-classifications-and-applications/)

+* **The libraries for some generic data structures can be found in the "Library" folder.**

 ## Description